STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

 \textbf{Baselines.} The paper also lists results from other Video-LLMs like mPLUG-Owl \cite{ye2023mplug}, VideoChat \cite{li2023videochat}, VideoChatGPT \cite{achiam2023gpt}, Video-LLaVA \cite{lin2023video} for comparison.

-\textbf{Evaluation Details.} We evaluate our method using the following benchmarks: \textbf{1)} compositional reasoning benchmarks, including AGQA \cite{grunde2021agqa} and STAR \cite{wu2024star}, by converting the source datasets into open-ended questions and applying the same evaluation protocol as outlined in \cite{achiam2023gpt}.
-This protocol reports two metrics: accuracy (the percentage of correctly answered questions) and the average score (where ChatGPT rates each response on a scale of 0-5, with the mean score calculated). \textbf{2)} Zero-shot standard QA datasets, including MSVD-QA \cite{xu2017video}, MSRVTT-QA \cite{xu2016msr}, and ActivityNet-QA \cite{caba2015activitynet}, evaluated using the same protocol as 1). \textbf{3)} Comprehensive video understanding benchmarks, such as MVBench \cite{li2024mvbench} and TempCompass \cite{liu2024tempcompass}, following their respective evaluation methodologies.
+\textbf{Evaluation Details.} We evaluate our method using the following benchmarks: \textbf{1)} compositional reasoning benchmarks, including AGQA \cite{grunde2021agqa} and STAR \cite{wu2024star}, by converting the source datasets into open-ended questions and applying the evaluation protocol from \cite{achiam2023gpt}.
+This protocol reports two metrics: accuracy (the percentage of correctly answered questions) and the average score (where ChatGPT rates each response on a scale of 0-5, with the mean score calculated). \textbf{2)} Zero-shot standard QA datasets, including MSVD-QA \cite{xu2017video}, MSRVTT-QA \cite{xu2016msr}, and ActivityNet-QA \cite{caba2015activitynet}, evaluated using the same protocol as 1). \textbf{3)} Comprehensive video understanding benchmarks, such as MVBench \cite{li2024mvbench} and TempCompass \cite{liu2024tempcompass}, following their respective evaluation methodologies. \textbf{4)} Long video understanding benchmarks, such as MovieChat-1K \cite{song2024moviechat} and MLVU \cite{zhou2024mlvu}, adhering to their evaluation protocols.
 All evaluations are conducted using the same GPT model \cite{wu2024freeva} (“gpt-3.5-turbo”) to ensure consistent comparisons across all tasks.
 We present the evaluation details in Appendix D.